Witiko/doctoral-thesis/defense.md

 This should answer the question as stated, but if I may, I would like to address a related concern from the first section of your report.
-You remark that although I have proven in my CIKM 2018 paper that the soft cosine measure can be as fast as standard sparse retrieval techniques, it was much slower than other search engines that used sparse and dense retrieval techniques at the ARQMath 2021 shared task evaluation, which seems to call into question the practical benefit of my asymptotic complexity analysis.
+You remark that although I have proven in my CIKM 2018 paper that the soft cosine measure can be as fast as sparse retrieval techniques, it was much slower than other search engines that used sparse and dense retrieval techniques at the ARQMath 2021 lab, which would seems to call into question the practical benefit of my complexity analysis.

 I should clarify that the implementation that I used for ARQMath 2021 was not asymptotically optimal.
 In the soft cosine measure, we perform two dot